-The cloned apps pose several threats to the original app ranging from benign ones to severe ones.
-The benign cloning is harmless, where the sole purpose is to provide an application to the audience, probably in a different market or to an altogether different niche, not included by the original app owner.
+The cloned apps pose several threats to the original app ranging from benign to severe ones.
+Benign cloning is harmless, where the sole purpose is to provide an application to the audience, probably in a different market or to an altogether different niche, not included by the original app owner.
 Some clones do change the advertising libraries, trying to gain monetary benefits intended for the original app.
 An example of this is the clone of the download manager, which tricks the user into downloading some other app instead of the intended one.
 The objective can be either adware or malware for stealing sensitive information.
 There are other major threats listed below.

 Threat #1: Quality Assurance Dilemma

 Although the businesses on which clone scripts are based are successful ones, there is no guarantee that the code is of superior quality.
-The cloned app owner is reliant on the white label app for quality.
+The cloned app owner is reliant on the white-label app for quality.
 On top of that, one cannot modify the code.
 The quality of the app is totally out of your control.
-Another issue that can crop up due to inferior quality is that the app stores reject the apps which are of low quality.
+Another issue that can crop up due to inferior quality is that the app stores reject the apps that are of low quality.
 This could incur huge losses to the app owner.

 Threat #2: Minimal Customization Opportunities

 The clone scripts available for adoption generally have basic functionalities only.
-If you are planning big that it might disappoint you.
+If you are planning big it might disappoint you.
 If you want to include advanced payment options like digital wallets or advanced geospatial features for location tracking, these apps might not be useful for you.
 In such a case, be sure to check the available features of the app before deciding on the adoption.

 Threat #3: Growth Dilemma